BettercareHealth/bettercare/pmc/pmc-7-medical-problems-during-pregnancy-and-the-puerperium.md

 Give 4 adult tablets of co-trimoxazole (e.g. Bactrim, Co-Trim, Durobac, Mezenol or Purbac) as a single dose.
 This is also the drug of choice for patients who are allergic to penicillin.

 Amoxycillin (Amoxil) 3 g as a single dose orally could also be used but organisms causing cystitis are often resistant to this antibiotic.
-The treatment will be more successful if 2 amoxycillin capsules (250 mg) are replaced with 2 Augmentum tablets that contain an added 125 mg clavulanic acid each.
+The treatment will be more successful if 2 amoxycillin capsules (250 mg) are replaced with 2 Augmentum tablets that contain an added 125&nbsp;mg clavulanic acid each.

 A midstream sample should be sent for culture and sensitivity at the next antenatal visit to determine whether the management was successful.